dgroomes/graphql-java-playground/sdl/README.md

 # sdl

-A GraphQL Java program where the schema is defined in a Schema Definition Language (SDL) file.
+A simple GraphQL Java program where the schema is defined in a Schema Definition Language (SDL) file.

 ## Description